 |Conference Dates:||November 27, 2021 & November 28, 2021|

 Faculty & Student Virtually

 Full Papers Submission

-Best paper of the conference will be appreciated at the end of conference with a shield and a certificate.
+Best paper of the conference will be appreciated at the end of conference with a certificate.

 Walled City of Lahore

 Beautiful sensitively restored area of Lahore that is rich with life and history.
 The Walled City of Lahore covers an area of 256 hectares with a population of 200,000.
 You can travel in one of the walled city Tuk Tuks, visit the mosques and the old bath houses.
 Walled City of Lahore had 13 gates: Akbari Gate, Bhati Gate, Delhi Gate, Kashmiri Gate, Lahori Gate, Masti Gate, Mochi Gate, Mori Gate, Roshnai Gate, Shahalmi Gate, Shairanwala Gate, Taxali Gate, and Yakki Gate.
 A must visit destination of Lahore.